 “It’s an open and shut case.
 The perfect end to your slack time.”
 The line crackled.
 McGuiness groaned in his head.

 “A piece of Cake.”
 The Chief said that far too often.
 It was rarely true.
 Nothing in his line of work ever was.

 “Like I said, you’re already there.
 This little job will set me even with the Constable,” the Chief continued.
 “I don’t like owing people favors.”

 McGuiness kept his mouth shut.
 He knew more than he liked about the Chief and favors.

 “You’ll be back stateside in no time.”

-Far more pressing than a barrage of unexplained deaths of their own citizens, a delegation of dignitaries was expected for an exhibition of their new Constable Homicide Counter terrorism training followed by a Parliamentarian Parade down Main street.
-This would tie up most of their staff with demonstrations of field training tactics and other hoopla.
+Far more pressing than a barrage of unexplained deaths of their own citizens, the delegation of dignitaries expected an exhibition of their new Constable Homicide Counter Terrorism Unit followed by a Parliamentarian Parade down Main street.
+This would tie up most of the JCF staff with demonstrations of field training prowess to seated men wearing fancy medals.

 “Has anyone checked the grounds?”
 McGuiness asked looking down into the grass below.

 “Two uniformed officers are out there now,” his second in command answered.